billpatrianakos/coverage-web/README.md

 1. Copy `envvars.sh.sample` to `envvars.sh` (you *__must__* name it this exact name as our `.gitignore` file is set up to ignore it so your secret API keys don't get leaked all over GitHub)
 2. Edit `envvars.sh` in your favorite text editor.
 Change all of the variable values that apply to your situation

-In production you should use a solution like PM2 to set your environment configs.
+In production you should use a solution like PM2 to set your environment variables.
 The `envvars.sh` file is reserved for development and testing use only.
->>>>>>> origin/develop

 ## Run it locally